jliang87/jetson/k3s-on-jetson-board-with-gpu-allocation.md

 Kernel Version: 4.9.140-tegra
 ...
 ```
-Getting to know our Jetson board is important for this exercise.
+Getting to know your Jetson board is important for this exercise.
 Because at the point of writing of this guide, https://github.com/NVIDIA/k8s-device-plugin which is for exposing the number of GPU's on each node in a k8s cluster and keeping track of the health of GPUs, has only recently started officially supporting ARM64 (https://github.com/NVIDIA/k8s-device-plugin/commit/cde4e1a1dcdf75f60eb5de488a72007ad61d8443).
-Not only are our Jetson boards on ARM64, they are also Jetson Xavier NX boards, which is Tegra architecture.
+Not only is your Jetson board on ARM64, they are also Jetson Xavier NX boards, which is Tegra architecture.
 We will refer back to these details later on; getting to know these details prior to starting off avoids all the kerfuffle in preparing for this guide.

 Second, install/run K3s:
 `curl -sfL https://get.k3s.io | sh -s - --docker` (refer to https://k3s.io/ but add the “--docker”).
 This also installs kubectl, so no need to install kubectl separately.
 The “--docker” part allows K3s to access local docker images instead of only pulling from registries.
 After this is done, we should see our K3s node with `sudo k3s kubectl get node`.